Telangana CM opposes resumption of train services now

 "Chief Minister Sri K Chandrashekhar Rao has urged Prime Minister Sri Narendra Modi not to revive the passenger train services, which were stopped as part of preventive measures to contain spread of coronavirus in the country," it said.
 As many as 15 trains are to be operated by the Railways from Tuesday on the Rajdhani route from Delhi to all the major cities, including Secunderabad here, in the country.

-Rao strongly favoured allowing migrant workers to return to their native places, besides rescheduling the loans of states and raising Fiscal Responsibility and Budget Management (FRBM).
+Rao alsostrongly favoured state governments allowing migrant workers to their native places, besides rescheduling the loans of states and raising Fiscal /Responsibility and Budget Management (FRBM) limits.
+"All the state governments should act with humanity as far as migrant workers' issue is concerned.
+We are a country with sentiments.

+The workers came leaving behind their children and parents in their native places.
+They would like to be with their family members.
+If they are not allowed to do so, there will be unnecessary trouble," he said.
+Stating that operating Shramik special trains was a good decision, he said the Telangana government was sending back migrants who wished to leave.

+Some of them had also come back, as seen when a large group returned to Telangana from Bihar by train, he said.
+Both the Centre and state governments were working jointly to contain the virus and taking the right decisions at the right time, he said.

 ALSO READ